ShomyKohai/kitsu-web/markdown/privacy.md

   1. users will be notified of any privacy policy changes on our Privacy Policy Page;

-  1. users are able to change their personal information by emailing us at help@kitsu.io.
+  1. users are able to change their personal information by emailing us at help@kitsu.app.

 Our Policy on &quot;Do Not Track&quot; Signals: